saipranav23/Media_Player/README.md

 # Music_Player

-A simple music player app using Android Studios, Where we can listen music from our Phone storage.
+A simple music player app using Android Studios, Where we can listen music from our Phone storage and online.